screenshot of FreeDOS 1.3

 You can run your favorite DOS programs with FreeDOS.
 Or use FreeDOS to run a legacy DOS application.
 Just install your DOS program under FreeDOS like you would any DOS application and you'll be good to go.

-FreeDOS includes lots of compilers, assemblers, and other programming tools so you can create your own DOS programs.
+FreeDOS includes lots of programming tools so you can create your own DOS programs.
 You can also modify FreeDOS itself, because we include the source code under an open source license.

 What’s New